 Australia's Virtus Health recommends revised BGH offer after CapVest silence

-May 27 (Reuters) - Australian fertility services provider Virtus Health VRT.AX said on Friday it had recommended shareholders to accept the revised A$8.15-per-share offer from minority owner BGH Capital, following no response from rival suitor CapVest on raising its bid.
+May 27 (Reuters) - Australia's Virtus Health Ltd VRT.AX on Friday recommended its shareholders accept top investor BGH Capital's revised A$8.15-per-share takeover offer, following no response from rival suitor CapVest Partners on raising its bid.

+Shares of the fertility services provider were trading down 1.1% in early deals at A$8.06, about 1% lower than BGH's revised offer price.

+In a fresh turn of events earlier this week, BGH confirmed that UBS Securities Australia, its broker for the deal, bought Virtus shares at A$8.15 in the open market, automatically raising the offer price from A$8.00 per share.

 (Reporting by Indranil Sarkar in Bengaluru; Editing by Subhranshu Sahu)